Human Population, Land Use, and Residential Development Report

 The majority of private parcels are less than 5 acres in size.

-While parcels over 40 acres in size represent only 5 percent of the total number of private parcels, when we look at total private land acreage, these larger size classes comprise almost half of the total acreage.
+While parcels at least 100 acres in size represent only one percent of the total number of private parcels, when we look at total private land acreage, these large parcels comprise almost one-quarter of the total acreage.

-The percent of private parcels that are developed is higher for the Upper and Middle Methow than the Lower Methow.
+The percent of private parcels that are developed is higher for the Upper and Middle Methow than the Lower Methow as of 2025.

-18.5 percent of agricultural land has been protected (through conservation easements), as of November 2020.
+26 percent of private agricultural land has been protected (through conservation easements or fee-simple ownership) as of December 2025.
 Percent of agricultural land protected is greatest for the Upper Methow, but acres protected is greatest for the Middle Methow.
-Total acres of private land in agriculture has continued to decline.

 Data compilation and analysis by Julie Grialou.
 Graphics and photography by Benjamin Drummond.